mhoofman/wordpress-heroku/wp-content/plugins/akismet/readme.txt

 * Add Akismet subscription details and status to Akismet settings
 * Add contextual help for each page
 * Improve Akismet setup to use Jetpack to automate plugin setup
-* Fix Update Check for Spam to use ajax to avoid page timing out
+* Fix "Check for Spam" to use AJAX to avoid page timing out
 * Fix Akismet settings page to be responsive
 * Drop legacy code
 * Tidy up CSS and Javascript